mjdominus/util/README.md

 having to chrid there manually and then chdir back, and may save a conceptual step.

+`lr` performs rudimentary statistical analysis of its input, including, primarily, linear regression.
+The input should be two columns, of X and Y values, or one column, of Y values (and the X values are implied to be 1, 2, 3, etc.).
+The command then prints out the means, variances, and standard deviations of the inputs, the correlation between the two columns, and the slope and intercept of the best-fit line through the data.
+The `-lr` flag suppresses everything but the linear regression results; the `-mean` flag suppresses everything but the means, and so forth.

 `menupick` is a filter reads a list of items from stdin, prints a menu of the items on the terminal, repeatedly prompts the terminal for a selection of items, and prints the selected items on stdout when the